Sagararora90/Guess-The-Number-Game/README.md

 # Guess The Number Game

 This is a simple number guessing game built using HTML, CSS, and JavaScript.
 The player must guess a random number between 1 and 100, and the game will provide feedback on how close the guesses are.
 The player has 10 attempts to guess the correct number.

+## Technologies Used
+1. HTML5
+2. CSS
+3. JavaScipt(ES6)

 ## Features